Skip to main content Skip to footer

 Key takeaways

-- Start with clear goals, not features: define specific, measurable business objectives (e.g., reducing admin time by 40% or boosting conversion rates by 25%) before selecting any CRM platform.
+• Start with clear goals, not features: Define specific, measurable business objectives (e.g., reducing admin time by 40% or boosting conversion rates by 25%) before selecting any CRM platform.

-- Prioritize user adoption: the success of the CRM hinges on usage.
+• Prioritize user adoption: The success of the CRM hinges on usage.
 Choose intuitive platforms with no-code customization over complex feature sets to ensure high daily adoption rates.

-- Clean data is critical: remove duplicates, standardize formats, and fix incomplete records before migrating data to prevent reporting headaches and ensure reliable insights.
+• Clean data is critical: Remove duplicates, standardize formats, and fix incomplete records before migrating data to prevent reporting headaches and ensure reliable insights.

 What is CRM software and why do revenue teams need it?

-Why bother with CRM?
+Why bother with a CRM?
 Because it fixes the three headaches that drain your team’s energy: never knowing if you’ll hit your numbers, wasting hours on busywork, and customer information scattered across twenty different places.

 Centralize customer data across your organization